mnentwig/echeese61/README.md

 Then use explicit "make kernel8-32.hex" and send it as plain text using 115200 baud (e.g. Teraterm, "File / send file").
 On completed upload, press "g" to boot.

+# Notes
+Play through an amp and use tone controls (we wouldn't plug a vintage instrument straight to the console).
+This also softens the key click.